Warrior Transition Battalion Mission

 Our innovative programs and comprehensive care continue to evolve to meet the physical, emotional, and intellectual health needs of our Soldiers of all components, whether they are active duty, Army National Guard or Army Reserve Soldiers.
 Our WTB staff is a diverse team of medical experts, social workers, leadership and more who work together to create a holistic healing environment for Soldiers.

 Our community-based warrior transition unit allows Soldiers to live with their Families and to receive local health care in communities not near Army medical facilities.
 These Soldiers are still assigned to the WTB, and receive regular support from their unit in managing their comprehensive care plan and accessing additional resources.

-We also share and partner with the Department of Veterans Affairs and other government agencies to enhance the care and service of Soldiers and Families both at the national and local level.
-At Joint Base Lewis-McChord, the WTB is involved with numerous community groups; these partnerships allow Soldiers and their Families additional fiscal, health, and outreach resources to enable them to heal.
+We also share and partner with the Department of Veterans Affairs and other governmental agencies to enhance the care and service of Soldiers and Families both at the national and local level.
+At Joint Base Lewis-McChord, the WTB is involved with numerous community groups; these collaborations allow Soldiers and their Families additional fiscal, health, and outreach resources to enable them to heal.

 2019 Liggett Avenue Joint Base Lewis-McChord, WA 98433 Phone: 253-312-9358 or 253-966-4200